DENVER — As we enter the unofficial start to summer, Denver officials are urging families to double‑check pool safety before diving in.

 “There could be several risks of swimming in a pool with a main drain that is not properly maintained.
 Their chemicals not in balance could cause skin irritation, life safety,” she explained.

-“Do we have clear visibility and making sure that they are intact and in good repair?
+“Do we have clear visibility and make sure that they are intact and in good repair?
 We're looking for those disinfection levels to be within range, and ensuring that it is within that range to lower the risk of any waterborne illnesses,” James added.

 James is a pool and child care program supervisor with the DDPHE's Public Health Investigations.

-She said her investigation team inspects public pools in the City and County of Denver, and about 1,200 pools in apartment complexes, condos, hotels, motels and rec centers.
+She said her investigation team inspects public pools in the City and County of Denver, and about 1,200 pools in apartment complexes, condos, hotels, motels, and rec centers.

 “I feel like, to me, that's the biggest safety I'm looking for, because if he gets in a pool that has like, too much chlorine, like, he'll break out,” Medina explained.